-The following sermon was preached by Michael Shelley, Dean and Vice President for Academic Affairs; Associate Professor of Christian-Muslim Studies; Director of A Center for Christian-Muslim Engagement for Peace and Justice, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, February 11, 2013.
+The following sermon was preached by Michael Shelley, Associate Professor of Christian-Muslim Studies; Director of A Center for Christian-Muslim Engagement for Peace and Justice, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, February 11, 2013.

 One of the blessings of a long residence in another country is the opportunity to travel and visit many of its historical sites, some multiple times, and in a more leisurely way than tourists.
 I had the privilege of living in Egypt for many years, a country with a long and rich history, abundantly blessed with places to visit.
 There are, of course, those well-known attractions like the National Museum in central Cairo, the Great Pyramids on the western edge of the city, the ancient burial grounds at Saqqara, site of the Step Pyramid, and Luxor, site of one of the ancient capitals with its temples and the valleys where kings and queens were entombed.
 One site less commonly visited but still a favorite destination of many tourists is the traditional site of Mt.
 Sinai in the southern part of the Sinai Peninsula.